jonnyhuck/raster-js/README.md

 ### ToDo List

-* Add multi-band support for a single file
+* Error handling for output file path
 * Error handling for EPSG-defined CRS being used when offline